JawadulHadi/JawadulHadi/README.md

 ## About

-I architect resilient, multi-tenant SaaS platforms where AI works as a reliable value multiplier, not a liability.
-My signature build is a provider-agnostic LLM engine — OpenAI, Gemini, and Anthropic behind one abstraction — backed by a 3-tier resilience ladder (Retry → RAG → Deterministic) that eliminates user-facing AI failures and cut integration surface area by 60%.
+I architect resilient, multi-tenant SaaS platforms where AI adds value rather than creating risk.
+My signature build is a provider-agnostic LLM engine — OpenAI, Gemini, and Anthropic behind one abstraction — backed by a 3-tier resilience ladder (Retry → RAG → Deterministic) that eliminates user-facing AI failures and cuts integration surface area by 60%.
 On the data side, I've driven 90%+ p95 latency reductions on enterprise-scale HRMS and recruitment workloads.

 I translate business outcomes into technical implementations that drive growth.